 Welcome to the SMFM Podcast Series!

 We launched the SMFM Podcast in February 2018 to highlight a range of topics that touch MFM.
 From congenital heart disease to mental illness, 3D ultrasound, preventing burnout and more, new episodes will released monthly.
+This series is available through iTunes and Google Play as well.
+Subscribe to the SMFM Podcast Series on your mobile device today!
 If you would like to submit a topic for consideration, leave a comment, or are interested in being a guest on our podcast series, please contact Chris Coleman at firstname.lastname@example.org.

 The impact of the HYPITAT I trial on obstetric management and outcomes for gestational hypertension and preeclampsiaContains 2 Component(s)